alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/choosing-the-ritgh-route-when-you-generate-link-in-aspnet-mvc.md

 tags: [AspNet MVC]
 categories: [AspNet MVC]
 ---
-Iâ€™m moving my first steps on asp.net mvc, and in my test project I added a route after the default one in this way.
+I'm moving my first steps on asp.net mvc, and in my test project I added a route after the default one in this way.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
  RouteTable.Routes.MapRoute(